MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-windows-mixed-reality-simulator.md

    4. Click **Set up** to confirm your choice
 4. Click the **For developers** button on the left side of the Mixed Reality Portal
 5. Turn the Simulation toggle switch to **On**
-   * This requires admin permissions and you must accept the User Account Control dialog that appears
+   * Enabling simulation installs and enables the left simulated 6-DOF controller by default.
+Prior to the Windows 10 May 2019 update, installing a simulated 6-DOF controller requires administrator permissions.
+You must accept the User Account Control dialog if one appears.

 You should now be running with simulation!